rellafella/prettier-plugin-twig-melody/README.md

 ---

 This Plugin enables Prettier to format `.twig` files, as well as `.html.twig` and `.melody.twig`.

-[Melody](https://melody.js.org) is a component based UI framework that uses Twig as its template language.
+Originally forked from [trivago/prettier-twig-melody](https://github.com/trivago/prettier-plugin-twig-melody) this plugin aims to deliver a fully featured formattig experience for Twig documents.

 ## Install